25 Best Things to Do in Monroe, LA

-It has displays and exhibitions, and it also educates visitors through its educational programs.
+It has displays and exhibitions and educates visitors through its educational programs.

-The museum is home to art by various renowned artists including Robert Motherwell, Mary Cassatt, Joan Miró, Pablo Picasso, Auguste Rodin.
-Salvador Dalí, Philip Guston, Alex Katz, Thomas Hart Benton, and many more.
+The museum is home to art by various renowned artists, including Robert Motherwell, Mary Cassatt, Joan Miró, Pablo Picasso, Auguste Rodin, and many more!

 Stop at the Northeast Louisiana Children's Museum

-The kids can also encase themselves in big bubbles in the bubble maker activity.
-The museum is open every day except Wednesday from 9:30 am to 5:30 pm.
+The kids can also encase themselves in giant bubbles in the bubble maker activity.

-Visit the Northeast Louisiana Children's Museum with your little ones and watch them have tonnes of fun while learning valuable things and lessons.
+Visit the Northeast Louisiana Children's Museum with your little ones and watch them have tons of fun while learning valuable things and lessons.s

 Dine at the Warehouse No 1 Restaurant

-Overlooking the scenic banks of Ouachita River, Warehouse No 1 Restaurant is located in Downtown Monroe and is probably the city's most famous spot to dine.
+Overlooking the scenic banks of Ouachita River, Warehouse No 1 Restaurant is located in Downtown Monroe and is probably the city's most famous dining spot.

 The restaurant serves America, French, Cajun, and Creole food in a rustic setting with a stunningly gorgeous backdrop.

-The menu is vast and diverse and caters to its large customer base with vegan, vegetarian, and gluten-free options.
+The vast and diverse menu caters to its large customer base with vegan, vegetarian, and gluten-free options.

-Flying Tiger Brewery is a beautiful brewery in the city of Monroe that makes and packages its beer on-site.
+Flying Tiger Brewery is a beautiful brewery in Monroe that makes and packages its beer on-site.

-The brewery serves various delicious flagship beers in their spacious taprooms.
-You can enjoy your chilled beer on the patio outside when the weather is perfect.
+The brewery serves various delicious flagship beers in its spacious taprooms.

 Stay at the Hampton Inn & Suites